tim-kos/CakePHP-Asset-Management-Plugin/README.md

 The plugin has been designed to work with CakePHP 1.3.7 stable.
 You can also make it easily work for CakePHP 1.2.x.
 Instructions for that can be found at the end of the documentation.

-In case you intend to use LESScss, you require Nodejs version 0.2.2 or later.
+In case you intend to use LESSCSS, you require Nodejs version 0.2.2 or later.
+Likewise for Coffeescript, Kaffeine and Uglifyjs.

 1. Move the plugin to /app/plugins or wherever your plugins reside.